Hamilton's Climate Action Strategy

 Hamilton’s Climate Action Strategy

 Hamilton’s Climate Action Strategy is the City’s next evolution in the response to the Climate Change Emergency Declaration.
-There are several actions the City, and broader community, continue to undertake to accelerate Hamilton’s transition to a prosperous, equitable, resilient post-carbon City.
+Approved in August 2022, there are several actions the City, and broader community, continue to undertake to accelerate Hamilton’s transition to a prosperous, equitable, resilient post-carbon City.

 Central to environmental sustainability and climate resiliency is changing how the City works and advancing municipal climate policy to make a positive difference on the organization and the community.
 Hamilton’s Climate Action Strategy advances the City’s response to the Climate Change Emergency Declaration and consists of two major steams: